-- Whether the Subject has been shown by a preponderance of the evidence to have committed the act or acts giving rise to the substantiated report. - Whether the substantiated allegations constitute abuse or neglect. - Pursuant to Social Services Law § 493(4), the category level of abuse or neglect that such act or acts constitute.
+- Whether the Subject has been shown by a preponderance of the evidence to have committed the act or acts giving rise to the substantiated report. - Whether the substantiated allegations constitute abuse and/or neglect or neglect. - Pursuant to Social Services Law § 493(4), the Category of abuse and/or neglect that such act or acts constitute.